-iv) Race Start
+d) Race Start

-Competitors late at the start line will wait on arrival and start as instructed by the start official incurring a fifteen v) GPS and RallySafe Activation

-(15) minute penalty.
+Competitors late at the start line will wait on arrival and start as instructed by the start official incurring a fifteen (15) minute penalty.
 The competitor's race time will start as per the published time.
 Refer SSR 318 A [v] c).
 No time compensation will be given.